nv1v/nvUI-WoTLKClassic/README.md

 - The core.lua scripts have a "verbosemode" variable that is set to 1 by default.
 Set this to 0 to prevent output to the console at login.

 ## 🄳🄸🅂🄲🄻🄰🄸🄼🄴🅁
-- I use UI Scale 0.6 and recommend doing the same if using these addons...
+- I use UI Scale on the lowest setting and recommend doing the same if using these addons...
+(Settings > System > Advanced > UI Scale)
 - Most changes are made to my personal tastes, and may or may not be useful to others.
 - These add-ons were tested and work with my version of WoW.
 YMMV.